zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

-The error code is shown in the following table:
+The exception is described in the following table:

 +--------------+------------+--------------+
 | Exception    | Error Code | Description  |